Legal Issues for Bloggers

 Can I use images owned by someone else on my blog?

 You can only use someone else's images on your blog if:

 - the copyright duration has expired and the work is in the "public domain";

 - you have the copyright owner's permission;

-- there is sufficient acknowledgement and using the image would be a "fair dealing" for the purpose of criticism and review, parody and satire, or reporting news; or
+- using the image would be a "fair dealing" for the purpose of criticism and review, parody and satire, or reporting news AND there is sufficient acknowledgement; or

 - the image is "clip art" – sometimes referred to as royalty free work, copyright-free work, shareware or freeware (e.g. Creative Commons resources such as OpenPhoto).
 Prior to using any of these you should read the terms and conditions, or the licensing terms which are usually found in the "click to accept" or "read me" files and ensure that you are able to use the image.

 Can I count on "fair use" as a defence if I use someone else's work?

 There is no defence of "fair use" in Australia.
 In the USA the "fair use" exception is based on the principle that the public should be entitled to use freely small portions of copyright protected work for the purposes of criticism, commentary, or parody.
 In Australia, the Copyright Act provides "fair dealing" exceptions for the limited purpose of research or study, criticism or review, parody or satire, and reporting news.
 When considering whether use of copyright material is fair dealing you need to carefully consider: the purpose and character of the use; nature of the copyrighted work; amount and substantiality of the portion; the effect on the potential market; and whether or not there is an absence of intent to plagiarise.
 If you are unsure whether your use of someone else's work constitutes "fair dealing", you should seek legal advice.